jimmmmmmmmmmmy/stock-data-realtime/README.md

 By leveraging these debugging features, you can gain deeper insights into the workings of the TvDatafeed class and more easily diagnose and resolve any issues that may arise.

-[... rest of the README remains unchanged ...]